Can you remember how well you slept during the last full moon? Do you somehow feel different, even when you’re not aware

-In nature, we can prove lunar rhythms – for example, the triggering of the spawning of the coral on the Great Barrier Reef around the full moon in December.
+In nature, we can prove lunar rhythms.
+A good example is the triggering of the spawning of the coral on the Great Barrier Reef around the full moon in December.

-But with regard to humans, there’s limited scientific evidence to match the vast amounts of anecdotal stories and superstitious beliefs.
+With regard to humans, however, there’s limited scientific evidence to match the vast amounts of anecdotal stories and superstitious beliefs.

 Research offers hope that the full moon affects sleep

-Some interesting evidence comes from a research study in 2013, carried out at the University of Basel in Switzerland.
+Some interesting evidence comes from a research study in 2013, which was carried out at the University of Basel in Switzerland.

 - The volunteers took 5 minutes longer to fall asleep.

 - They had 20 minutes less total sleep.